-The only question that remains is how can providers begin using their patients’ personal devices today?
+The only question that remains is how can providers begin collecting and using their patients’ personal devices today?

 Patients are open to sharing wearable data in a variety of ways

-To answer that question, we asked our survey respondents how they would be willing to share their personal wearable device data with providers.
-Turns out, they’re open to several options.
+To find a more affordable solution, we asked our survey respondents how they would be willing to share their personal wearable device data with providers.
+We found several options here.

-Even something as simple as creating a new intake form (like the following template) could make all the difference.
+Even something as easy as creating a new intake form (or just downloading and customizing this template below) could make all the difference.

 Using something like the above template gives your patients the opportunity to tell you whether or not they want to share this information with you while minimizing the amount of extra time you have to dedicate to collecting it.